astropy/astroquery/docs/hst/hst.rst

   >>> from astroquery.hst import Hst
   >>>
-  >>> Hst.get_postcard("J6FL25S4Q", "RAW", 256, "raw_postcard_for_J6FL25S4Q.tar")
+  >>> Hst.get_postcard("J6FL25S4Q", "RAW", 256, "raw_postcard_for_J6FL25S4Q.jpg")
   http://archives.esac.esa.int/ehst-sl-server/servlet/data-action?RETRIEVAL_TYPE=POSTCARD&OBSERVATION_ID=\
   J6FL25S4Q&CALIBRATION_LEVEL=RAW&RESOLUTION=256

-This will download the postcard for the observation 'J8VP03010' with low resolution (256) and it will stored in a tar called 'raw_postcard_for_J6FL25S4Q.tar'.
+This will download the postcard for the observation 'J8VP03010' with low resolution (256) and it will stored in a tar called 'raw_postcard_for_J6FL25S4Q.jpg'.
 Resolution of 1024 is also available.
+Calibration levels can be RAW, CALIBRATED, PRODUCT or AUXILIARY.

 ---------------------------
 3. Getting Hubble artifacts